tompston/gomarvin/README.md

 ### Disclaimer

-I'm still figuring out how to do stuff better, so if there's a new release where the `y` in `x.y.z` is incremented, that means that there are breaking changes.
+I'm still figuring out how to do stuff better, so if there's a new release where the `y` in `x.y.z`  the version ( tag ) is incremented, that means that there are breaking changes.
 The current versions work, but there's a lot of improvements that can be done to make stuff better.

 ### Notes

+- Gin and router bugs
+  - bugs caused by url params and routing should be fixed manually.
+Due to the way in which the routers and controllers are generated, the generated Gin servers won't be able to run initially.

 - Seeding the db
   - As the generated fetch functions are mapped to the endpoints, you can use them to seed the database pretty easily.
 Using deno with the faker package can make the process trivial.